-Pippa Middleton And Fiance James Matthews’ Wedding Greets Kate’s Kids, Not Prince Harry’s Girlfriend Meghan??
+Pippa Middleton And Fiance James Matthews’ Wedding Welcomes Kate’s Kids, Not Prince Harry’s Girlfriend Meghan?

 “[H]er future brother-in-law, louche reality TV star Spencer Matthews, has been banned from taking any of his squeezes to their Berkshire wedding,” reports Daily Mail.

 “I don’t think he is going to be allowed a plus-one,” Made In Chelsea co-star Jamie Laing told the publication.
-“I think it’s going to be a very private wedding.”

 Unlike James, Spencer made his name and money through British reality TV, putting his luxurious lifestyle on display for the commoners to enjoy.
 Because of his career, he has been linked with many different girlfriends over the years.